-Each month the International Dark-Sky Association features an IDA Advocate from the worldwide network of volunteers who are working to protect the night.
-This month we’re highlighting the work of IDA Advocate and International Committee co-chair Alejandro Sánchez de Miguel in an article by Megan Eaves.
+Each month the DarkSky International features a DarkSky Advocate from the worldwide network of volunteers who are working to protect the night.
+This month we’re highlighting the work of DarkSky Advocate and International Committee co-chair Alejandro Sánchez de Miguel.

 Alejandro Sánchez de Miguel did not set out to be a light-pollution researcher.
 He wanted to be a pirate.
 The tagline on his personal blog reads: “Aquí podeis leer, ver las peripecias y pensamientos de un Piratilla del espacio” (Here you can read and see the adventures and thoughts of a space pirate).

 When he was a child, Alejandro’s family moved inland to the small town of Robledo de Chavela, 65 miles (100km) northwest of Madrid.

 “We lived in Santander, in the north of Spain on the coast, and moved from there to Madrid.
 There was no sea.
 I needed to use my small telescope to see faraway things.”

 As fate would have it, just up the road from their house was NASA’s Deep Space Communication Complex (MDSCC), run by the Jet Propulsion Lab.
 The complex facilitates communication and control of interplanetary spacecraft and imaging.
 If you’ve ever seen a beautiful, full-color picture of Earth taken from space, there is a good chance it was downloaded in Alejandro’s hometown.

 While there were no scientists in his family, he says they did have a passion for nature and his father taught him the constellations and encouraged his interest in astronomy.
 Alejandro also has dyslexia and found the deductive formulas of physics easier than literature.
 By the age of 14, he was teaching astronomy in summer schools and giving amateur lessons locally.